fongandrew/hydeout/_posts/2021-01-10-bug-bounty-isnt-dying.md

 <img src="https://i.imgur.com/MuwhWTr.png">

 There’s been some negativity towards bug bounty lately.
-Not only do I think is ill-placed, I believe bug bounty is the future of security.
+Not only do I think it's ill-placed, I believe bug bounty is the future of security.
 Here’s why:

 1. **Bug bounty is continual instead of point-in-time.** A penetration test or vulnerability assessment can assess your defenses at a single point in time.
 The pentest ends and, two day later, a developer accidentally exposes your customer database to the internet.
 You won’t know about it til your next assessment.
 A quality bug bounty program continually tests your defenses.